#28. The sadness table gets set up in an unexpected place: outside Clyde’s Kindergarten room.

 When Mimi and Pop registered us, the principal said that it would be “inadvisable” to have the twins in the same classroom.
 “Twins need to learn to be on their own,” she lectured, like we were school kids.
 Well, I AM a school kid, but Pop and Mimi?
 I mean, really.
 They’re old!

-Pop continues.
+Pop clears his throat.
+He’s got an Abraham Lincoln look about him anyway, but right now he’s awesome, more like the Lincoln Memorial.
 I’m sorry.
 I should have insisted on this earlier.
-Someday they can be in different classrooms.
+Someday Sam and Clyde can be in different classrooms.
 Right now, however, right now?
-Sam and Clyde need each other.
+They need each other.